Hot Topics

 Obtaining an EPA Identification Number

 RCRA regulations require Small Quantity Generators (SQG) and Large Quantity Generators (LQG) to obtain an EPA identification number.
-Conditionally Exempt Small Quantity Generators (CESQG) are exempt (except in some states).
+Very Small Quantity Generators (VSQG) are exempt (except in some states).
 EPA and states use these 12-character numbers to monitor and track hazardous waste activities.
 You will need to use your identification number when you send waste off site to be managed.

 To obtain an EPA ID number, you should: